🔴 Recorder Mode

 🔴 SeleniumBase Recorder Mode lets you record & export browser actions into test automation scripts.

-🔴 To make a new recording with Recorder Mode, use
+⏺️ To make a new recording from the command-line interface, use

 sbase codegen, or